claaaau/hello-world/README.md

 # hello-world
 tests and ideas

-<p>This account is for the Johns Hopkins Data Science Specialization on Coursera.</p>
+This account is for the Johns Hopkins Data Science Specialization on Coursera.